 Our crews installed the insulation in the exterior and interior walls.
 Subcontractors installed the fire-rated plywood and drywall, and the mechanical rough-in for ceilings and walls per plans.
 Trim carpenters completed wood wall detail work, the fireplace mantel, the ceiling detail, the double base board details, and door jambs.
 Sconce lighting fixtures were relocated according to the plan.

 HVAC subcontractor aligned the ceiling linear vents with existing drywall and trim detail.
 The crew also cut into the ceiling, realigned ducting, patched and sanded the drywall and prepped for painting.
 They also brought the gas lines into the fireplace and trimmed out the gas insert to ready the fireplace for use.
-Chandlee Electric roughed-in, supplied and trimmed out five picture lights, two wall sconces, and one chandelier in this room.
+The electrical contractor roughed-in, supplied and trimmed out five picture lights, two wall sconces, and one chandelier in this room.